CraZyphr/URL-to-QR-Converter/README.md

 ## License

-This project is licensed under the ISF License.
+This project is licensed under the ISC License.
 See the LICENSE.txt file for details.

 ## Contributing